th2-net/th2-lds-provider/README.md

 + Add support for requesting message groups in reversed order
 + Add filter by stream to gRPC API for group search request

+### Fixed:

++ error reporting when executing group search (if error occurs during a call to the Cradle API stream were closed before the error was reported)

 ## 2.1.0

 + Updated bom: `4.5.0-dev`